sanctitygeorge/aws-python-microservice-container/README.md

 	   docker tag <ecr repository name>':[tag] <ECR Address or name>/<ecr repository name>:[tag] docker push <ECR Address or name>/<ecr repository name>':[tag]

-If you have clone this repoitory, you can just run the 'Make deploy' command from the CLI and the microservice container will be deployed to ECR.
+Example of a successful deployment:

 ![image](https://user-images.githubusercontent.com/40411079/195979104-55720dad-415b-4b71-bb55-264e1b4a8389.png)

+If you have cloned this repository, you can just run the 'Make deploy' command from the CLI and the microservice container will be deployed to ECR.
+(Note: ensure you replace your own details in the code, like the container image name or ID, repository name, password, etc.)

-Note: To avoid accrued credits on your accouunt, ensure you delete all the AWS created for this project after successfully testing all the components of the code.
+Remember that AWS charges you for everything that’s running on your account, so when you’re done with this project, ensure you delete all the AWS resources created for this project after successfully testing all the components of the code.